 In this article, we will discuss ten ways to increase your faith in God.
 These tips will help you grow and strengthen your faith in God.
 These tips apply to both those who are just starting out on their faith journey and those who are well-established in their faith.
 Continue reading and be inspired!

-God wants your faith to grow stronger.
-He wishes to lead you from despair to blessing and strength.
-God is pleased when you pray for your faith to grow.
+God wants your faith to thrive and grow stronger.
+He wants to lead you from despair into a life filled with joy and hope.
 He encourages us to “come boldly unto the throne of grace” and “obtain mercy” (Hebrews 4:16 KJV).

 No unbelief made him waver concerning the promise of God, but he grew strong in his faith as he gave glory to God (Romans 4:20 ESV).

 The Bible also teaches that you can “increase” faith.
 For instance, in Luke 17:5, the disciples implored the Lord to “increase” their faith.

 And the apostles said to the Lord, “Increase our faith.”
 (Luke 17:5, NKJV).

 The above Bible verses show that you can grow, nurture, and strengthen your faith in God.